Yee-Millennium/ADUCA/README.md

 # ADUCA Experiments

-This repository contains base code of the research project about ADUCA.
+This repository contains base code of the research project of Adaptive Delayed-Update Cyclic Algorithm ($\texttt{ADUCA}$).
 We implement the algorithm in the Support Vector Machine and linearly constrained Huber-Elastic minimization problems.
-We also compare it with other baseline algorithms in these two problems.
+We compare the performance with other baseline algorithms in these two problems.

 # Running algorithms